collective live+work spaces

 The house will be entirely electric, however attempts will be made to reduce resource use and consumption e.g. water tanks will be activated based on occupancy.

-Introduction to the project WhatsApp Book a call
+Introduction jacob@hub.house WhatsApp Book a call

 …or just get updates: